 EDUs or Meters: How to Measure Usage

 To understand rates, it is important to understand that there are two ways to set rates: Equivalent Domestic Units (EDUs) and metered amounts.
 One EDU is approximately 5,000 gallons and is considered to be the average used by a household of four people.
 One domestic household pays for one EDU and each business is set at a certain number of household EDUs.
-A sample EDU breakdown [PDF] is provided by the Camden County Municipal Utilities Authority.
 There are meters which measure the amount of water going into a house.
 For wastewater, the amount assumed is the same as the amount of water going into a house.
 In some communities there are no water meters (flat rate) or there may not be a municipal water supply.
 These areas may only have individual wells.
 In these areas, a flat rate can be set by using the EDU system.

 How to Set Rates